Annual Report 2011-2012

 Resources and Assistance

-In fiscal year 2010-11, the Taxpayer Information Section received more than 685,000 calls from registered taxpayers and feepayers, tax practitioners, and the general public.
-Of these calls, 96 percent or 657,000 callers chose to speak to a "live" agent, an increase of more than 25,000 calls from the previous year.
-The remaining four percent of callers elected to use automated services, which included fax requests for selected forms and publications; a recording of sales and use tax rates; and an interactive seller’s permit verification system.
-The average wait time for this year improved to 108 seconds, which was a decrease of more than 32 percent from the previous year.
-In addition to handling calls, the Taxpayer Information Section also responded to over 20,000 emails, an increase of over nine percent from the previous year.
+In fiscal year 2011-12, the Customer Service Center received more than 650,000 calls from registered taxpayers and feepayers, tax practitioners, and the general public.
+Of these calls, 96 percent, or more than 625,000 callers chose to speak to a "live" agent.
+The remaining four percent of callers elected to use the BOE's automated services, which included fax requests for selected forms and publications; a recording of sales and use tax rates; and an interactive seller’s permit verification system.
+The average wait time for this year improved to 73 seconds, a decrease of more than 48 percent from the previous year.
+Besides handling calls, the Customer Service Center also responded to over 17,000 emails.

 Expanded Online Services at www.boe.ca.gov